GetMeoutt/linux_assignment1/README.md

 - shell : is the default shell path for user
 - sudo : accept a sudo rules string( in this example is everyone can use without password)
 - ssh-authorized-keys: a public key, for user to be able to connect to the droplet with private key
-Packages: package is a archive with software file, configuration files and dependencies in the example it download the following package
+Packages: package is an archive with software file, configuration files and dependencies in the example it download the following package
   - ripgrep, search tool
   - rsync, file copy tool which can copy from to/from remote host